top of page

 3. Monkey Bars and Climbing Frames

-Great for vestibular and proprioceptive input - plus they build strength and confidence.
+These are great for vestibular and proprioceptive input, plus they build strength and confidence.

 Swings offer rhythmic, soothing movement that helps with regulation.